DEFRA/defra-ai-sdlc/pages/appendix/defra-approved-tools.md

 # Defra Approved Tools

-You must only use AI tools that appear in the [Defra Tools Guidance](https://defra.github.io/ai-sdlc-tool-guidance/){:target="_blank"}.
+Only use AI tools that appear in the [Defra Tools Guidance](https://defra.github.io/ai-sdlc-tool-guidance/){:target="_blank"}.
 This guidance contains vetted and approved tools for use across Defra.

 ## Why we have approved tools

-Using approved tools helps ensure:
+Using approved tools helps make sure:
 - compliance with government security standards
 - data protection requirements are met
 - tools work effectively within Defra's technical environment